N.Y. commodities investment pool exec gets 1-1/2 prison for fraud

-NEW YORK (Reuters) - A former president of a New York-based commodities investment pool was sentenced to 1-1/2 years in prison on Wednesday for conning investors into giving him $1.3 million under false pretenses.
+NEW YORK, Dec 16 (Reuters) - A former president of a New York-based commodities investment pool was sentenced to 1-1/2 years in prison on Wednesday for conning investors into giving him $1.3 million under false pretenses.

 Michael James Seward, who had been a principal at the now-defunct SK Madison Commodities LLC, was sentenced by Manhattan U.S. District Judge Edgardo Ramos, Manhattan U.S. Attorney Preet Bharara’s office announced.